sseanik/python-cheatsheet-1531/README.md

 ### Filter

-Filter allows us to shorten a collection based on some sort of True/False rule.
+Filter allows us to extract elements from a collection based on a function determining each element to be `True`.

 ```python
 nums = [1, 2, 3, 4, 5, 6, 7, 8]